English Teacher (7-12), M.A.

 Option C (36 Credits)

-In addition, and with advisement from the chair or graduate deputy of the English Department, students must complete courses in three of the six areas of study listed under the M.A. in English in the Bulletin, as follows: Each of the three courses must come from a different area and students may not take a course from area 5.
+In addition, and with advisement from the chair or graduate deputy of the English department, students must complete courses in four of the six areas of study listed under the M.A. in English in the Bulletin, as follows: Each of the four courses must come from a different area.

-Students pursuing an Alt B Certificate may substitute their teaching job for student teaching but upon consultation with their adviser must still register for SEED 6002T and must take SEED 7500X, SEED 7600T, SEED 7601T, SEED 7602T, SEED 7671X, and SEED 7507X.
+Students pursuing an Alt B Certificate may substitute their teaching job for student teaching but upon consultation with their adviser must still register for SEED 6002T and must take SEED 7500X, 7600T, 7601T, 7602T, 7671X, and 7507X.

 All students must pass a written comprehensive examination administered by the English Department at the end of their program.
 Information about the comprehensive examination is in the section of the “Academic Regulations and Procedures.”